 E-waste contains hazardous materials such as heavy metals (including cadmium, chromium, mercury and lead) and chemicals (such as brominated flame retardants and chlorofluorocarbons).
 E-waste management is of grave concern in developing countries where recycling and treatment infrastructure is limited and the legal and institutional capacity is less stringent.
 Illegal and illicit transboundary movements of E-waste and trade in second hand products have made the E-waste issue more complicated in destination countries.
-In particular, unsound management and burning of E-waste, often exposes people to harmful substances (including dioxins, polycyclic aromatic hydrocarbons and heavy metals)75 with serious health consequences such as altered thyroid function, reduced lung function, birth defects, reduced childhood growth, negative mental health outcomes, impaired cognitive development, cytotoxicity and gene-toxicity76.
+In particular, unsound management and burning of E-waste, often exposes people to harmful substances (including dioxins, polycyclic aromatic hydrocarbons and heavy metals) with serious health consequences such as altered thyroid function, reduced lung function, birth defects, reduced childhood growth, negative mental health outcomes, impaired cognitive development, cytotoxicity and gene-toxicity.
 Hazardous substances such as lead and mercury may leak from discarded and illegally dumped E-waste into surface and groundwater.

 Food waste globally has been estimated by Food and Agriculture Organiszation to be as high as one third of all food produced for human consumption - nearly 1.3 billion tons.
 Of this, countries in the developed world waste as much as the entire food production of sub-Saharan Africa i.e. 230 million tons.
 The problem for human health and ecosystems lies in the spoilage and the ecosystem impacts caused by insect pests and rodents feeding off this waste.
-Aflatoxins, toxic fungal metabolites, increasingly occurring in staple crops, are contaminating food supplies throughout the world and if eaten can have toxic effects on humans and livestock.
-Ingestion of low levels of aflatoxins over a long period has been implicated in primary liver cancer, chronic hepatitis, jaundice, cirrhosis and impaired nutrient conversion.
-Aflatoxins may also play a role in other conditions, such as kwashiorkor an outcome of childhood malnutrition.
-Aflatoxins can be removed through moisture control of grain stores; however in many developing countries, climate controlled storage facilities are often not available.
+Aflatoxins, toxic fungal metabolites, increasingly occurring in staple crops, are contaminating food supplies throughout the world and if http://science.sciencemag.org/content/347/6223/768).
+The priority needs to be on investment in waste collection, processing, recycling, and proper disposal of non-recyled products.